cmaktas/code-challenge-flight-app/README.md

 # Question 1: Flight Booking System

-Most of iyzico's merchants sell products or services online.
+Most of the merchants sell products or services online.
 Flight ticket is one of these services.
 For flight booking system the necessary REST services are listed below.
 We kindly ask you to implement them.

 ## Requirements